 the sealing and/or destruction of criminal records upon dismissal under

 CPL 160.50 is, arguably, better than New Jersey's expunger statute.
 New York

 doesn't have a formal post-conviction expungement statute but does this mean that you can't do anything

 to hide a conviction?
-No. While you can't apply for expungemnt in
+No. While you can't apply for expungement in

-New York, you can have qualifying non-criminal violations sealed under
+New York, you can have qualifying convictions sealed under

 nature of the dismissal, have the right to have negative background information

 removed from your record and have certain records destroyed and/or sealed.